-First, let's create a new article and then, let's open two tab's on our browser to update the article on the same time.
+First, let's create a new article and then, let's open two tabs on our browser to update the article at the same time.

-On the first tab, I'll update the title and hit update article, while in the second, after the first tab finishes to load, I'll update the title too.
+On the first tab, I'll update the title and hit update article, while on the second, after the first tab finishes loading, I'll update the title as well.

 Let's try to repeat the same scenario again and see how it should work now:

 Fair enough...
 But let's polish this a little bit more.